sharon-wang/ncr-tech-meetups/README.md

 #### quarto ide support

 - if you're using [VS Code](https://code.visualstudio.com/), you can install the [quarto extension](https://marketplace.visualstudio.com/items?itemName=quarto.quarto) for easier editing and previewing.
-- if you're using [Positron](https://positron.posit.co/) or RStudio, these IDEs have bundled support for quarto.
+- if you're using [Positron](https://positron.posit.co/) or [RStudio](https://posit.co/downloads/), these IDEs have bundled support for quarto.

 ### 5️⃣ submit a pull request

 once you have made your changes, commit them to your forked repository and push them to github. then, [create a pull request to the original repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork). your changes will be reviewed and if all looks good, your PR will be merged into the main repo 🙂

----

 ## project structure